 Two basic types of cell division, mitosis and meiosis, occur in plants, animals and fungi.
 In animals, mitosis occurs in body cells to produce growth and repair and maintain body tissues.
 Each daughter cell is a genetic replica of the original cell.
 Meiosis occurs in sexual reproduction to generate variable gametes, or eggs and sperm, which unite to form a new individual different from the parents.
-Synapsis is the unique way that chromosomes line up in the first division of meiosis, called "meiosis I." Each chromosome pair connects together, often exchanging genetic material between the individual chromosomes.
+Synapsis is the unique way that chromosomes line up in the first division of meiosis, called "meiosis I," so it occurs during meiosis but not during mitosis.
+Each chromosome pair connects together, often exchanging genetic material between the individual chromosomes.
 Called crossing over, this exchange is an important way to increase genetic variability in sexually reproducing organisms.

 New Genetic Combinations